rmartinho/flamingdangerzone/_posts/travel/2015-10-09-hitchhiking-ii.markdown

 short: where I tell the rest of my first hitchhiking adventure
 ---

-*It's getting cold here.
-I hope we get a ride soon.*
+> *It's getting cold here.
+I hope we get a ride soon.*&mdash;Martinho

 Hondsiep was the name of the place; a small Shell station near the Dutch-German border.
 We were there for almost three hours unsuccessfully trying to get a